Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 - Odds to win the national championship: +15000

-- The implied probability of New Mexico winning the national championship, based on its +15000 moneyline odds, is 0.7%.
+- New Mexico's chances of winning the national championship, based on its odds, are 0.7%.

 Check out all the futures bets available at BetMGM!